Martin Indyk: Background

-Martin Indyk was born in 1951 in London, United Kingdom, to a Jewish family who had immigrated from Poland.
-His family moved to Australia, where he was raised, growing up in the Sydney suburb of Castlecrag.
+Martin Indyk was born in 1951 in London, England, to Jewish parents who had emigrated from Poland.
+His mother had lived in Mandatory Palestine before emigrating to New Zealand while his father emigrated to Australia and settled in Sydney.
+His father was studying medicine in London at the time of his birth.
+The family settled in Australia during his childhood, and Indyk grew up in the Sydney suburb of Castlecrag.
 His older brother is the Australian academic and publisher Ivor Indyk.

 Indyk graduated from the University of Sydney in 1972 with a Bachelor of Economics.
-He then moved to Israel to take postgraduate courses at the Hebrew University of Jerusalem.
+He then moved to Israel for postgraduate studies at the Hebrew University of Jerusalem.
 While was living in Jerusalem preparing for university courses, the Yom Kippur War broke out, and Indyk spent the rest of the war volunteering on kibbutz Alumim in southern Israel, an experience he called "a defining moment in my life."
 Indyk stated that he had even considered immigrating to Israel at the time.
 He returned to graduate school and received a PhD in international relations from the Australian National University in 1977.

 Indyk immigrated to the United States in 1982 and started work with a lobbying group in Washington, D.C.
 He became a naturalized U.S. citizen in 1993, a week before joining the National Security Council.
 Indyk was a Reform Jew.

 Indyk married Jill Collier, with whom he had two children, Sarah and Jacob.
 They later divorced.
 In 2013, he married Gahl Hodges Burt, a former aide to Henry Kissinger and a White House social secretary during the Ronald Reagan administration.